What is naturopathic medicine?

 How do I pay for a visit to a Naturopathic Doctor?

 Visits with a Naturopathic Doctor are not covered under OHIP at this time.
 However, most extended healthcare plans cover naturopathic medicine, so check with your provider to see the amount of your coverage.
 In some cases, lab testing fees and supplement costs may also be covered depending on the type of plan you have.
+Direct billing is available for most insurance plans - please inquire with clinic reception to see if you are eligible.

 What are your rates?